Start9Labs/docs/README.md

 # Start9 Documentation
 Welcome to the Start9 Docs!
-Here you will find the embassyOS user manual, as well as integration guides, FAQ, support, knowledge base, and developer docs.
+Here you will find the StartOS user manual, as well as integration guides, FAQ, support, knowledge base, and developer docs.

 ## Building from source
 1. Install the necessary dependencies